Psalms For Life

 be pleasing to you, YHWH

 C. S. Lewis considered this psalm one of the world’s greatest lyrics.
 Written with Genesis 1-4 in mind, it moves in sequence from God’s revelation in creation and scripture to David’s plea for deliverance from evil.
 Represented by opposing images—of the glorious night sky and the dazzling sun—creation clearly attests to God’s power and majesty, beaming the message everywhere 24/7.
 Ancient Middle Eastern myths made the sun the god of justice and pictured him as a glowing athlete and a beaming bridegroom.
-Subverting this imagery to portray the sun as God’s servant, David goes on to contrast the scorching sun with God’s life-giving word.
+David subverts this imagery to portray the sun as God’s servant, before going on to contrast its scorching heat with God’s life-giving word.

 In both creation accounts in Genesis, creation is followed by divine instruction.
-David likewise pivots in verse seven from creation’s revelation of God to scripture’s revelation of Israel’s redeemer.
+David pivots in verse seven from creation’s revelation of God to scripture’s revelation of Israel’s redeemer, YHWH.
 As the sun gives physical light, scripture gives light and life to the soul.
 “Desirable” (nehemad) appears in Genesis 3 where Eve naïvely desires the forbidden fruit, believing it will open her eyes and make her wise.
-David instead says that God’s guidance in scripture makes the naïve wise, opens eyes, and is supremely desirable.
+Instead, says David, God’s guidance is what makes the naïve wise, opens eyes, and is supremely desirable.

 This prompts David to ask why we so easily go wrong.
 He prays to avoid both hidden sins and open rebellion.
 He clearly sees that sin starts in the heart.
-He seeks protection from the presumptuous sins that led Adam and Eve astray.
-Using the same word God used when warning Cain of the danger he was in, David prays evil won’t “master” him, as it did Cain.
+He seeks protection from the presumptuous sin that led Adam and Eve astray.
+Using the same word God used to warn Cain of the danger he was in, David prays evil won’t “master” him—as it did Cain.
 David knows well that if he loses this battle, evil will subvert his soul.
-He ends by asking God to make everything he thinks, desires, and says pleasing to God and by placing his trust in YHWH, his rock of refuge and his redeemer.
+He ends by asking God to make everything he thinks, desires, and says pleasing to God and by placing his trust in YHWH, his rock of refuge and redeemer.

 Lord, you speak to me through both creation and scripture.
 Help me listen and respond with humility and gratitude.
-Help me to succeed where Adam and Cain failed—to heed all your warnings, resist temptation, refuse blind guides, and desire you above all.
+Help me to win where Adam, Eve, and Cain all lost—to heed your warnings, resist temptation, refuse blind guides, and desire you above all.
 You’re my only hope!
 Amen.

 In your free moments today, pray this prayer: